sachabinder/Worksite-safety-monitoring/README.md

 Run the heatmap_demo() function to build heatmaps of the training set These images will be saved in Detection_Train_Set/heatmaps

-Run the detection_demo() to see rectangles around people identified
+Run the detection_demo() function to see rectangles around people identified